 - Increased heart rate

-Medically assisted detox programs can help addicted individuals achieve a stable state of sobriety by treating the physical symptoms of withdrawal and providing a full team of medical and therapeutic professionals to meet their other needs.
+Medically assisted detox programs can help people struggling with Dilaudid addiction to achieve a stable state of sobriety by treating the physical symptoms of withdrawal and providing a full team of medical and therapeutic professionals to meet their other needs.
 It’s also much safer than detoxing at home.
 Hydromorphone detox can be unpredictable, especially if the addict has been abusing multiple substances simultaneously.

-Hydromorphone withdrawal can last anywhere from one to two weeks, depending on the severity of a person’s addiction.
+Hydromorphone withdrawal (Dilaudid withdrawal) can last anywhere from one to two weeks, depending on the severity of a person’s addiction.

 Long-term drug rehab plays an important role in the recovery process, as it provides clients with time to: